-At the Ed McCaffrey Dare to Play Football Camp, individuals (males and females) ages 10 to 35 are welcome to join and learn core touch football skills and team-building activities.
+At the Dare to Play Football Camp, individuals (males and females) ages 8 and up are welcome to join and learn core touch football skills and team-building activities.
 Each camper is paired with a high school football player for one-on-one attention, assistance and fun.

 At the Denver Broncos Cheerleaders Dare to Cheer Camp, individuals (females and males) ages 10 to 35 are welcome to join and learn basic cheerleading routines, participate in drills, practice dance moves, and experience team-building activities.

 The Global Down Syndrome Foundation launched the Be Beautiful Be Yourself Dance Class in the spring of 2010 with ten children ages 5-9, all of whom have Down syndrome.
 The idea was conceived when parents complained that their child with Down syndrome was being ignored or that the dance teacher did not have the skills to incorporate the child at a “typical” dance class.